MathHubInfo/Legacy-planetary/sites/all/libraries/jobad/doc/md/api/JOBAD/JOBAD.events/onEvent.md

 # JOBAD.events.onEvent

 The onEvent event is triggered every time another event handler is called.
-Does not trigger for the `onEvent` event and the `onSideBarUpdate` event
+Does not trigger for the `onEvent` event and the `onSideBarUpdate` event.
+Also has the following special events:
+	* `contextMenuOpen`: Called after the context menu is opened.
+	* `contextMenuClose`: Called after the context menu is closed (for whatever reason)

 * **Function** `JOBAD.events.onEvent.default()` - The default Event Handler for onEvent Events.
 Does nothing.